MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Permission Sets**, and then choose the related link.
 2. To create a new permission set, choose the **New** action.
-3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] When you have created a permission set, you must add the actual permissions.
+3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] When you've created a permission set, you must add the actual permissions.
 For more information, see [To create or modify permissions manually](ui-define-granular-permissions.md#to-create-or-modify-permissions-manually).

 ### <a name="to-copy-a-permission-set"></a>To copy a permission set